Check out how to budget for a new door installation

 Interior door | $375 – $1,125 |

-A slab dooris a basic door sold without a frame.
-When installing, you can attach it to an existing frame or create a new frame.
-Individual sides of a door frame (two sides and the top) are called jambs.
+A slab door is a basic door sold without a frame.
+When installing one, you can attach it to your existing frame or create a new frame.
+The individual sides of a door frame—the two sides and the top—are called jambs.

 A prehung door comes pre-attached to a door frame via hinges on one of the jambs.
-If you purchase a prehung door, you will still need to purchase a knob, strike plate, and locks.
+If you purchase a prehung door, you'll still need to buy a knob, strike plate, and locks.
 Prehung doors are typically more expensive than slab doors.

-If you are using an existing frame (and it’s still in good condition) in a standard size, you can typically find a replacement door easily.
+If you're using an existing frame (and it's still in good condition) in a standard size, you can typically find a replacement door easily.
 Standard sizes are 30, 32, or 36 inches in width by 80 inches in height; these doors are typically 1.25 inches thick.

-When installing a standard door in an existing frame, some homeowners are able to tackle this project as a DIY install with minimal tools.
-However, a contractor should almost always handle the project if it requires a custom door size or a new frame.
+When installing a standard door in an existing frame, you might be able to tackle this project as a DIY install with minimal tools.
+However, if your project requires a custom door size or a new frame, it's best to hire a contractor to handle the job.

-Labor costs for solid core doors and hollow core doors are similar, at roughly $100 to $300 per installation.
-However, solid core doors are more expensive—expect to pay $50 to $200 more for a solid core door.
+Labor costs for solid core and hollow core doors are similar, at roughly $100 to $300 per installation.
+Solid core doors typically cost between $100 and $500, while hollow core doors generally cost between $50 and $200.

-Hollow core doors are lighter and easier to install than their solid door counterparts.
-However, they are less durable and block less sound.
+Hollow core doors are lighter and easier to install than solid core doors.
+However, they're less durable and block less sound.

-Note: Solid core doors are typically made of wood particles or foam; these are different from (much more expensive) solid wood doors.
+Note: Solid core doors are typically made of wood particles or foam; these are different from the much more expensive solid wood doors.

 If you are installing a door in a new location (i.e., in an existing wall), your project will require drywall work, electrical, and potentially plumbing.
 Consult with a contractor for details on your project, but in general, you can plan on these average labor costs:

-A basic door installation costs between $200 and $1,800, but if your project requires any customization, like security systems, sidelights, and transoms, the project cost can grow considerably, from $500 to $10,000 or more, depending on the materials and amount of labor required.
+A basic door installation costs between $200 and $1,800, but if your project requires any customization—like security systems, sidelights, and transoms—your project cost can grow considerably, from $500 to $10,000 or more, depending on the materials and amount of labor required.

 Custom doors alone can cost from $1,000 to $10,000 before labor costs.

-To further customize your entryway, the cost to install door trim is around $150 per door.
+To further customize your entryway, installing door trim costs around $150 per door.

 The type of door you are installing has a major impact on the final installation cost.
-The table below demonstrates how much it costs to install a door of each type; prices include the cost of the door, materials, and labor.
+The tables below demonstrate how much it costs to install a door based on type; prices include the cost of the door, materials, and labor.

 ---|---|